Did we Save Our Tigers?

-Overall understanding of current tiger scenario: Readers should be able to gain a concise understanding of the current status of tiger populations in various regions of India, with the context of previous populations.
+Overall understanding of the current scenario: Readers should be able to gain a concise understanding of the current status of tiger populations in various regions of India, with the context of previous populations.

-We began by sketching low-fidelity mockups on paper, just brainstorming ideas as to how we could potentially visualize the dataset:
+We began by sketching low-fidelity mockups on paper, brainstorming ideas on how we could visualize the dataset:

 Low fidelity prototype of our proposed visualizations: (clockwise from top left) A choropleth map to show population geographically, a scatterplot to show population by size, a line graph to show change per year, a multiple line graph to show growth over time